top of page

 The reason a hearing test is warranted when tinnitus is describe by clients, is to find the underlying etiology or where the tinnitus may be originating from.
 Tinnitus is usually a symptom and we need to investigate what is causing it, however tinnitus does not always signal there is a structural component or underlying etiology (problem).

 At Perth Audiology we do extended high frequency hearing tests 250Hz to 20K Hz).
-A standard hearing test (250 Hz to 8kHz) , which most clinics offer, won't show you what is happening in the full range of your hearing organ (cochlear).
+A standard hearing test (250 Hz to 8kHz offered by many standard clinics) , which most clinics offer, won't show you what is happening in the full range of your hearing organ (cochlear).
 Some may argue that testing up to 8k Hz is enough, but when it comes to proper tinnitus management, and audiological management, understanding what is happening across the full frequency range of your hearing organ is vital for clear and comprehensive management.
-Testing to the standard 8k hz is short changing the full hearing organ and understanding your tinnitus.
+Not only is this best practice when it comes to tinnitus management, this is considered a gold standard in evidence based research.
+Testing to the standard 8k hz is short changing the full hearing organ and understanding your tinnitus and hearing health of your hearing organ.

-A full tinnitus assessment will work to understand your ear and hearing health, and your mental health associated with your tinnitus.
+A full tinnitus assessment will work to understand your full ear and hearing health, and your mental health associated with your tinnitus.
 A hearing test alone is not enough.
 In cases where your tinnitus impacts your quality of life, referrals to your GP or a psychologist may be warranted.

 To get a good understanding of your tinnitus and how to reduce it's impact on your life a full tinnitus assessment can be booked here.